hkjels/superapi/Readme.md

-# superapi
+# SuperAPI

-  Use superagent with a base-url for all requests
+  A wrapper around [superagent](//visionmedia/superagent) to make it easier to work with API's.
+It basically allows you to instantiate superagent with a base-url and some headers, so you don't need to repeat yourself as much.

 ## Installation